mlswg/mls-protocol/draft-ietf-mls-protocol.md

 existing members of the group to update their views of the ratchet tree by applying a set of Proposals, and uses the updated ratchet tree to distribute fresh entropy to the group.
-This fresh entropy is provided only to members in the new epoch and not to members who have been removed, which maintains the confidentiality of the epoch secret (in other words, the protocol provides post-compromise security with respect to those members).
+This fresh entropy is provided only to members in the new epoch and not to members who have been removed.
+Commits thus maintain the property that the the epoch secret is confidential to the members in the current epoch.

 For each Commit that adds one or more members to the group, there is a single corresponding Welcome message.
 The Welcome message provides all the new members with the information